SMB Security

 1Password Business

-• Higher cost per user than some alternatives
+Higher cost per user than some alternatives.
+Advanced features require Business plan.

-Best For: Teams prioritizing user experience and willing to pay premium pricing
+Teams prioritizing user experience and willing to pay premium pricing.

 Bitwarden

-Best For: Security-conscious teams, those wanting self-hosting options, budget-conscious organizations
+Security-conscious teams, those wanting self-hosting options, budget-conscious organizations.

 LastPass Enterprise